Water supply: Geographical coverage

 Many water utilities provide services in a single city, town or municipality.
 However, in many countries municipalities have associated in regional or inter-municipal or multi-jurisdictional utilities to benefit from economies of scale.
 In the United States these can take the form of special-purpose districts which may have independent taxing authority.
-An example of a multi-jurisdictional water utility in the United States is WASA, a utility serving Washington, D.C. and various localities in the state of Maryland.
+An example of a multi-jurisdictional water utility in the United States is WASA, a utility serving Washington, DC and various localities in the state of Maryland.
 Multi-jurisdictional utilities are also common in Germany, where they are known as "Zweckverbaende", in France and in Italy.

 In some federal countries, there are water service providers covering most or all cities and towns in an entire state, such as in all states of Brazil and some states in Mexico (see Water supply and sanitation in Mexico).
 In England and Wales, water supply and sewerage is supplied almost entirely through ten regional companies.
 Some smaller countries, especially developed countries, have established service providers that cover the entire country or at least most of its cities and major towns.
 Such national service providers are especially prevalent in West Africa and Central America, but also exist, for example, in Tunisia, Jordan and Uruguay (see also water supply and sanitation in Uruguay).
 In rural areas, where about half the world population lives, water services are often not provided by utilities, but by community-based organizations which usually cover one or sometimes several villages.